DoodleScheduling/webhook-controller/README.md

 This proxy is especially useful for handling incoming webhooks which need to be distributed to multiple targets.
 However it can be used for any other use case where a request needs to be duplicated.

-This proxy is designed to be deployed to kubernetes can targets are configured using a `RequestClone` CRD.

 ## Example RequestClone

-These two targets both match `webhook-receiver.example.com`, meaning any incoming request will be duplicated to both endpoints.
+These two targets both match `webhook-receiver.example.com`, meaning any incoming request will be sent to both endpoints.
 In this case to `webhook-receiver-app-1:80` and `webhook-receiver-app-2:80`.

 ```yaml